Aceleon123/dabloonsreincarnated-legal/terms-of-service.md

 ## 5. Ownership

-DabloonsReincarnated is fully owned and operated by Szymon Kosk.
+DabloonsReincarnated is fully owned and operated by Aceleon123.
 All rights reserved.

 ## 6. Changes to the Bot or Terms